Revisiting the Emission Line Source Detection Problem in Integral Field Spectroscopic Data

-In Figure~\ref{fig:2dsel} we show a comparison between the analytic prediction for the idealised case, i.e., $f_C(\lambda,F_\mathrm{line} | S/N_\mathrm{thresh} = 6.41)$ according to Eq.~\eqref{eq:29} with $C(\lambda)$ from Eq.~\eqref{eq:34} for the template parameters given in Table~\ref{tab:sn2}, and the experimentally determined selection function, $f_C^\mathrm{exp}$, from the above described insertion and recovery procedure.
-To compute the analytic prediction we evaluated Eq.~\eqref{eq:34} with an averaged variance spectrum taken from 100 spaxels of the variance cuboid in the centre of the field of view.
+In Figure~\ref{fig:2dsel} we show a comparison between the analytic prediction for the idealised case, i.e., $f_C(\lambda,F_\mathrm{line} | SN_\mathrm{thresh} = 6.41)$ according to Eq.~\eqref{eq:31} with $C(\lambda)$ from Eq.~\eqref{eq:36} for the template parameters given in Table~\ref{tab:sn2}, and the experimentally determined selection function, $f_C^\mathrm{exp}$, from the above described insertion and recovery procedure.
+To compute the analytic prediction we evaluated Eq.~\eqref{eq:36} we calculated the effective variance spectrum (Eq.~\ref{eq:22}) as the median in each layer of the variance cube in the central $141$\,h deep region.
 The visual comparison between the analytical prediction (top panel of Figure~\ref{fig:2dsel}) with the experimental result (middle panel of Figure~\ref{fig:2dsel}) does not reveal large discrepancies.
-Only the sampling in $\log F$ of the numerical experiment becomes apparent as pixelated structure in the middle panel.
+Only the sampling in $\log_{10} F$ of the numerical experiment becomes apparent as pixelated structure in the middle panel.
 Obviously, the analytic prediction can be evaluated on a much finer flux grid than what would be feasible for an insertion and recovery experiment.
 The impression of congruity between prediction and experiment is verified in the bottom panel of Fig.~\ref{fig:2dsel}, where we show the difference between the $f_C$ and $f_C^\mathrm{exp}$.
 Only very few $(F_\mathrm{line},\lambda)$-bins show a difference greater than 20\%, and generally the experimental and analytical curves are close to each other.